ibnnajjaar/filamentphp/README.md

 To get started with Project Yesterday:

 1. Login Credentials:
-   - Use the following credentials to log in:
+   - Visit `/admin` and use the following credentials to log in:
      - Email: admin@example.com
      - Password: password